College and University Fundraising Ideas

 DoJiggy Crowdfunding Software Makes University Fundraising Campaigns Easy

 Utilizing P2P crowdfunding software is a must for peer-to-peer events.
 Here’s how it works.
-Each of your event participants creates and manages their personal fundraising page and invites friends and family to support your college or student organization through secure, online donations.
+Each event participant creates and manages their personal fundraising page and invites friends and family to support your college or student organization through secure, online donations.

 - Provide fundraisers with personal fundraising pages to customize and promote your fundraiser